Your Professional Hydroseeders

 What Is Hydroseeding

-Hydroseeding is a process of mixing grass seed, fertilizer, tackifier and wood fiber-mulch with water in correct proportions inside a mechanical hydroseeding machine, then spraying the mixture or “slurry” onto the designated soil areas.
-Calgary Lawn Solutions Hydroseeding uses only top quality wood-based hydro-mulches and tackifiers that are far superior than less expensive paper mulches.
+The method of using a hydroseeding tank to combine a seed mixture with water and apply it under pressure is used for things other than just grass, like wildflowers or oats.
+At Calgary Lawn Solutions Hydroseeding, we only use top quality wood-based hydro-mulches and tackifiers that are far superior than less expensive paper mulches.
 The Wood Fiber Mulch provides excellent erosion control, moisture retention and helps prevent pests from getting to the seed to provide an ideal growing environment for the grass seed.
 Wood fiber hydro-mulches also have a much greater water retention for quick germination and growth, and prevents soil erosion from wind and water.
 We are proud to provide a generous portion of Canadian Certified Grass Seed that has the highest retaining germination rate in the industry with a 99.9% purity rate to ensure the highest success rates and reduced weeds.
 Hydroseeding and hydro-mulching can be used in all types of residential and commercial construction grass seeding projects, oil and gas site reclamation, slope protection and ditch erosion control, or even to replace an old expired lawn.
 Hydroseeding is a fast, easy and economical alternative to sodding.
 You can have a beautiful, healthy, durable lawn at a fraction of the cost of sodding.

 Why not just hand seed?